Antollo/Easypt/docs/extras.md

 ## 1. Files

-> You were expecting quote from Wikipedia?
+> Were you expecting quote from Wikipedia?
 I'm sure you know what file is.

 A file must be opened before you can use it. `File` object may be use to read from it or write to it.
 Example: